kgopotsop07/Targeted-Sequencing-analysis-pipeline-for-Breast-Cancer/README.md

 Your input paired-end FastQ file should independantly be processed before they are used in this pipeline.
 Programs such as [FastQC](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/) can help moniter and access the quality of your reads.
 For targeted sequenced data, a phred-quality score of Q30 and above is required for detecting variants at a high quality.
 If you have files with a phred-score below Q30, then you can trim off low qualty reads and remove posible adapter artifacts to reduce false positives and increase the quality of your reads.
 Programs such as [Trimmomatic](http://www.usadellab.org/cms/?page=trimmomatic) can help remove such files.

-Your FastQ paired-end files should have either a suffix of $SAMPLE_1/2.fastq or $SAMPLE_R1/R2.fastq, where $SAMPLE corresponds to the Identity name of your file.
-The pipeline by default experts input files with the extension "fastq". if your files are gzipped, run the command in the folder containing your zipped fastQ files `$ gunzip /path/to/your/input`.
+Your FastQ paired-end files should have either a suffix of $SAMPLE_1/2.fastq.gz or $SAMPLE_R1/R2_001.fastq.gz, where $SAMPLE corresponds to the Identity name of your file.
+The pipeline by default experts input files with the extension "fastq.gz". if your files are gzipped, run the command in the folder containing your zipped fastQ files `$ gunzip /path/to/your/input`.

 #### 3. Perform Analysis